 For more on this story, go to the Australian Broadcasting Company’s website.

 Keep checking-in with us for the latest lung disease news.
 If you or someone you know has a chronic lung disease, remember there is hope.
-Here, at the Lung Institute, we specialize in stem cell treatments for those with lung disease such as COPD, pulmonary fibrosis and interstitial lung disease.
-For more information about the Lung Institute or stem cell therapy, please contact one of our patient coordinators by calling (800) 729-3065 today.
+Here, at the Lung Health Institute, we specialize in cellular therapys for those with lung disease such as COPD, pulmonary fibrosis and interstitial lung disease.
+For more information about the Lung Health Institute or cellular therapy, please contact one of our patient coordinators by calling 888-745-6697 today.